cmaloney/dcos-docs/_pages/spark-job-scheduling.md

 *   **Number of Executors**: `spark.cores.max` / `spark.executor.cores`.
 Executors are brought up until `spark.cores.max` is reached.
 Executors survive for duration of the job.
 *   **Executors per agent**: Multiple

-Notes:

-*   We highly recommend you set `spark.cores.max`.
+**Note:** We recommend you set `spark.cores.max`.
 If you do not, your Spark job may consume all available resources in your cluster, resulting in unhappy peers.

 # Fine-grained mode